The Birds of Horicon Marsh

 The interior of Horicon Marsh is home to a wide variety of marsh birds, from ducks and geese to pelicans, herons, egrets and cormorants.
-However, the scattered woodlands provide home to a great array of songbirds that can be found during the spring and fall migration as well as summer nesting populations.
-A close look may reveal a range of colorful songsters hiding among the dense foliage.
+The scattered woodlands also house a great array of songbirds, which can be found during the spring and fall migration as well as summer nesting populations.
+A close look may reveal a range of colorful songsters hiding among the dense foliage!

 To some, the name Horicon Marsh has almost become synonymous with Canada geese.
-Each fall the largest migratory flock of Canada geese in the world migrates through Horicon Marsh with peak numbers reaching more than 200,000!
-The geese begin to arrive in mid-September, but for many the most popular time to see this fall spectacle is in mid-October as numbers approach the fall peak, other wildlife is still abundant, and fall colors paint a perfect background.
+Each fall the largest migratory flock of Canada geese in the world migrates through Horicon Marsh, with peak numbers reaching more than 200,000!
+The geese begin to arrive in mid-September, but the most popular time to see this fall spectacle is in mid-October.
+As numbers approach the fall peak, other wildlife is still abundant, and fall colors paint a perfect background.

-For those that enjoy wildlife, Horicon Marsh has long been known as one of the best places in the upper Midwest to see birds.
-While 300 different kinds of birds have been recorded at the marsh over the years, it is home to a number of threatened and endangered species and a lure for the occasional rare sighting.
+For those who enjoy wildlife, Horicon Marsh has long been known as one of the best places in the upper Midwest to see birds.
+While 300 different kinds of birds have been recorded at the marsh over the years, it is home to a number of threatened and endangered species, affording birders the occasional rare sighting.